-Understanding the symptoms is crucial for timely diagnosis and effective treatment.
+Understanding the symptoms and causes is crucial for timely diagnosis and effective treatment.
 Here’s a detailed guide on how to recognise and address nerve pain in your back.

 Understanding Nerve Pain in the Back